-The Department currently consists of three full time and four part time teachers.
-We are looking to recruit a full time member of staff due to increased demand for English and to accommodate changes in the hours of colleagues.
+The Department currently consists of four full time and four part time teachers.
+We are now seeking to recruit a Teacher of English for September.
 This opening offers an exciting opportunity to work with able, vibrant and enthusiastic students in a scholarly learning environment.
 The new teacher will be warmly welcomed into a dynamic, collegiate and extremely supportive team.
 Facilities in the English department include five well equipped classrooms, each with ICT and projectors.
 There is also an English department office with individual work stations and a separate store room.